 - Career Aspirations: Focused on helping global companies and high-growth businesses use business analytics to tackle world-scale problems.

 - English Language Skills: Applicants whose first language is not English must be able to provide evidence that their spoken and written command of the English language is adequate.
 UCL’s preferred English language qualification is the International English Language Testing System (IELTS).
-A ‘Good Level’ is required for the Business Analytics: i.e. an overall grade of 7.0, with a minimum of 6.5 in each of the subtests.
+A ‘Level 2’ is required for the Business Analytics: i.e. an overall grade of 7.0, with a minimum of 6.5 in each of the subtests.

 - Application Process: Qualifications are assessed only once an application has been submitted.
 The equivalency of overseas qualifications cannot be assessed unless a full application with all supporting documentation such as degree transcripts, references, etc. has already been submitted to UCL.

 Applicants who meet the entry requirements and are suitable for the programme may be invited for an online interview via Kira Talent.
 Applicants invited to interview will have a window of 7 calendar days from receipt of the email to complete the interview.
 An applicant’s failure to complete their interview within this window would lead to an unsuccessful application.